jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/mintfor.md

   * `_holder` is the address receiving the new tokens.
   * `_projectId` is the ID of the project to which the tokens belong.
   * `_amount` is the amount of tokens to mint.
-  * `_preferClaimedTokens` is a flag indicating whether there's a preference for ERC20's to be claimed automatically if they have been issued.
+  * `_preferClaimedTokens` is a flag indicating whether there's a preference for minted tokens to be claimed automatically into the `_holder`s wallet if the project currently has a token contract attached.
 * Through the [`onlyController`](../../or-abstract/jbcontrollerutility/modifiers/onlycontroller.md) modifier, the function can only be accessed by the controller of the `_projectId`.
-* The function overrides a function definition from the `IJBTokenStore` interface.
+* The function overrides a function definition from the [`IJBTokenStore`](../../../interfaces/ijbtokenstore.md) interface.
-* The function returns nothing.
+* The function doesn't return anything.

 ### Body

-1. Make sure a positive amount was specified.
+1. Get a reference to the project's current token.

     ```solidity
-    // An amount must be specified.
-    if (_amount == 0) {
-      revert TOKEN_AMOUNT_ZERO();
-    }
-    ```
-2. Get a reference to the project's token.

-    ```solidity
-    // Get a reference to the project's ERC20 tokens.
+    // Get a reference to the project's current token.
     IJBToken _token = tokenOf[_projectId];
     ```

     _Internal references:_

     * [`tokenOf`](../properties/tokenof.md)
-3. Check if tokens should be minted using the internal accounting mechanism, or if they should be claimed into the holder's wallet.
-Tokens should be claimed if the project has issued tokens, and either the project forces tokens to be claimed or if `_preferClaimedTokens` flag is true.
-The internal accounting mechanism uses less gas, and can later be claimed into the holders wallet by anyone who submits a [`claimFor`](claimfor.md) transaction.
+2. Check if tokens should be minted using the internal accounting mechanism, or if they should be claimed into the holder's wallet.
+Tokens should be claimed if the project has issued tokens, and either the project forces tokens to be claimed or if the `_preferClaimedTokens` flag is true.
+The internal accounting mechanism uses less gas, and tokens issued using it can later be claimed into the holders wallet by anyone who submits a [`claimFor`](claimfor.md) transaction.

     ```solidity
-    // If there exists ERC-20 tokens and the caller prefers these claimed tokens or the project requires it.
+    // Save a reference to whether there exists a token and the caller prefers these claimed tokens or the project requires it.
     bool _shouldClaimTokens = (requireClaimFor[_projectId] || _preferClaimedTokens) &&
       _token != IJBToken(address(0));
     ```